 - If we do not have reservations, we do not make the run or schedule a driver.

-- Reservations should be made at least one week in advance and are first come first ; seating is limited due to COVID19.
+- Reservations should be made at least one week in advance and are first come first serve.

-- Pick-up/Drop-off locations and times listed on the reservations page are the only locations and times available.
+- Pick-up/Drop-off locations and times listed on the reservation page are the only locations and times available.

 - Cost: $35.00 per person